Carnation Walling - Wall Rebar

 Add rebar to cavity

 We are putting the rebar into the cavity in its right sequence relative to each other in the cavity.
-It is ok to tie the horizontal rebar in its right locations because the strategically placed vertical inner batons will support it ok.

 At the edges of openings there will be more vertical rebar and it will be constrained by rebar stirrups.
 The stirrups need to be added as you add the vertical rebar.